 However, studies show that low progesterone (and therefore low PdG) can, but does not always, lead to early miscarriage.
 While it’s possible to have a healthy pregnancy with low PdG levels, we believe that more information, especially in this case, is better.
 If your PdG results show weak ovulation, we recommend consulting your doctor.

-Understanding what a positive Proov PdG test means — and why it’s important to get 3-4 positives during the testing window — can help you better understand your ovulation quality.
-After all, higher quality ovulation can help you get pregnant faster!
+Understanding what a positive Proov PdG test means — and why it’s important to get 3-4 positives during the testing window — can help you better understand successful ovulation.
+After all, successful ovulation can help you get pregnant faster!